jayanth-nair/byteporter/README.md

 # BytePorter

-BytePorter is a secure, ephemeral file sharing service designed for simplicity and privacy.
-It allows users to upload files, set expiration times, and share secure links.
+BytePorter is a secure file sharing service designed for simplicity and privacy with user-controlled retention.
+It allows users to upload files, set custom expiration times, and share secure links.

 ## Features